 LMDC maintains a staff and office space to carry out its planning and community development activities, including general management, oversight, monitoring and coordination.
-During the 2nd quarter of 2013, the LMDC Board authorized a fiscal year 2013-2014 operating budget which will provide for staff and operating expenses through March 31, 2014.
-Staff executed new subrecipient agreements with government and not-for-profit entities to carry out the Community and Cultural Enhancement Program, continued its oversight and monitoring existing agreements, and processed payments.
+During the 3rd quarter of 2013, staff processed numerous payments to subrecipients, especially the City of New York, executed new subrecipient agreements with government and not-for-profit entities to carry out the Community and Cultural Enhancement Program, and continued its oversight and monitoring existing agreements.